secureCodeBox/secureCodeBox/README.md

  * `CAMUNDADB_ROOT_PW` MySQL root password
  * `CAMUNDADB_USER` MySQL username used by the Camunda Engine
  * `CAMUNDADB_PW` MySQL password also used by the Camunda Engine
+ * `ENGINE_SCANNERSERVICES_USER` Technical user for the scanner services to access the engines API
+ * `ENGINE_SCANNERSERVICES_PASSWORD` Technical users password for the scanner services to access the engines API

  > **Hint**: You will need at least 4GB virtual memory to run the complete stack.
 If you want to scale out the scanner you will need more...